Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • pregnancy, breastfeeding, childhood;

-More than 10% of patients when using cordarone experience nausea, vomiting, discomfort in the abdomen, increased sensitivity to sunlight.
+More than 10% of patients who use cordarone experience nausea, vomiting, abdominal discomfort, and increased sensitivity to sunlight.

-In 1-10% of patients, the following unpleasant effects may appear:
+In 1 - 10% of patients, the following unpleasant effects may occur:

 • liver damage;